- 1 Introduction

-In this article, we will discuss the varying types of cystic liver disease, their investigation, and management options.
+In this article, we will discuss the varying types of cystic liver disease, along with the necessary investigations required and management options available.

-Simple liver cysts are simple fluid-filled epithelial-lined sacs within the liver, most commonly occurring in the right lobe.
-They are relatively common, with a prevalence of 2.5-18%, increasing in incidence with age and are slightly more common in females.
+Simple liver cysts are simple fluid-filled epithelial-lined sacs within the liver, most commonly occurring in the right lobe of the liver.
+They are relatively common, with a prevalence of 2.5-5%, with an increasing incidence with age and are slightly more common in females.

-They are thought to be due to congenitally malformed bile duct cells, failing to connect to the extrahepatic ducts, which leads to a local dilatation filled with a bile-like fluid, of varying size.
+Most are thought to be due to congenitally malformed bile duct cells failing to connect to the extrahepatic ducts, which leads to a local dilatation filled with a bile-like fluid, of varying size.

 Simple cysts are normally asymptomatic and often detected incidentally on imaging.

-LFTs are typically normal, although a small number of patients may have a raised GGT.
-Tumour markers CEA and CA19-9 can also be elevated in some cases.
+Patients liver function tests are typically normal, although a small number of patients may have a raised ALP or GGT.
+Tumour markers CEA and CA19-9 can also be mildly elevated in some cases.

-Ultrasound remains the imaging modality of choice for investigating suspected liver cysts.
-Simple cysts are characteristically anechoic, well-defined, thin-walled (often imperceptible), oval/spherical lesions with no septations, and strong posterior wall acoustic enhancement.
+Ultrasound remains the imaging modality of choice for the diagnosis of liver cysts.
+Simple cysts are characteristically anechoic, well-defined, thin-walled (often imperceptible), oval or spherical lesions with no septations, and strong posterior wall acoustic enhancement.

 If the patient is symptomatic or the diagnosis is uncertain, further intervention may be warranted.
-Options include ultrasound-guided aspiration or laparoscopic de-roofing*, with the latter having lower rates of failure and recurrence.
+Options include ultrasound-guided aspiration or laparoscopic de-roofing of the cyst, with the latter having lower rates of failure and recurrence.

 Polycystic Liver Disease